 Having clarified force for a quantum mechanical system, in the following we study how to extend classical isobaric process to a quantum mechanical system.
 Classical isobaric process is a quasi-static thermodynamic process, in which the pressure of the system remains a constant [9, 10].
-The time scale of relaxation of the system with the heat bath is much shorter than the time scale of controlling the volume of the system [19].
+The time scale of relaxation of the system with the heat bath is much shorter than the time scale of controlling the volume of the system [18].
 In a classical isobaric process, in order to achieve a constant pressure, we must carefully control the temperature of the system, i.e., carefully control the temperature of the heat bath, when we change the volume of the classical system [10].
-For example, for the classical idea gas with the equation of state PV = NkT, the temperature of the system in the isobaric process is required to be proportional to the volume $(T \propto V)$ of the gas, so that the pressure can remains a constant.
+For example, for the classical idea gas with the equation of state $P = Nk_B \frac{T}{V}$, the temperature of the system in the isobaric process is required to be proportional to the volume $(T \propto V)$ of the gas.
 For a quantum mechanical system, however, the change of the temperature of the heat bath with the generalized coordinate may not be so obvious as the classical ideal gas.
-Because we usually do not know the equation of state of a quantum mechanical system.
 Let us consider the quantum isobaric process based on 1DB (see Fig. 1).
 For such a quantum mechanical system, the pressure on the wall can be obtained from Eq.
 (3)